konverner/budget-telegram-bot/README.md

 - Python 3.9 or higher
 - A Telegram account
 - Google Cloud Platform account
+- **No** public IP is needed, for example, you can run it on your PC as a background job.

 ### Step 1: Clone the Repository